letingz/letingz.github.io/_pages/about.md

   - /about.html
 ---

 Hello, there!
 My name is Leting Zhang.
 I am a PhD candidate in Management Information Systems, Fox School of Business, Temple University.
-My research interests focus on the following areas:
+My primary research interests focus on the following areas:

-- Cybersecurity
+- Information Security
 - Health IT
 - Digitalized Innovation

-I care about diversity and equity.